Hadoop and Data Analytics

 3) HDFS (Hadoop Distributed File System)- Hadoop has its own distributed file system which is used for organization of files.

-4) Flexibility- Hadoop allows easy access to new data as well as new sources such as Social media, emails and clickstream data for saving the different type of unstructured data (text, image, and videos) and structured data which can be later used to generate insights.
+4) Flexibility- Hadoop allows easy access to new data as well as new sources such as Social media, emails and clickstream data for saving the different type of unstructured data (text, image, and videos) and structured data.
 So, unlike the traditional database, you don’t have to preprocess data before storing it.

 5) Fault Tolerance- the Major advantage of using Hadoop is Fault tolerance i.e. protection against hardware failure.
 When data is received through a node, multiple copies of this data is made on other nodes automatically in the cluster which in any event of failure can provide with backup copy or job can be redirected to other nodes.